 The Start-Up Visa program started in 2013 and is still going strong, with multiple applications being filed each year.
 The Canadian government made the program permanent in 2018 and opened a sure-shot way for entrepreneurs to immigrate to Canada.

 The Start-Up Visa lets foreign entrepreneurs build a business in Canada and get permanent residency.
-It’s a far easier and assured way to get PR if you got the business skills and meet other requirements.
+It’s a far easier and assured way to get PR if you got the business skills and meet some other Start-Up Visa requirements.

 You can also settle anywhere in Canada (except Quebec) and get a work permit while you wait for permanent residency.

-You have to be eligible in four major categories to qualify for Start-Up Visa:
+There are four main requirements to qualify for Start-Up Visa:

 In short, you need a business that constantly supports the growth of Canada.